ucd-os-chartreuse-s18/pintos/DOC_P1.md

 After the thread is woken up by `sema_up()` (when the lock was released), we transfer the waiters on the locks to the new thread's `donators` list.

-Nested donation:
-LOW acquires lock a
-MED donates to LOW for a
-MED acquires lock b
-HIGH donates to MED for b
-Nested donation is handled because...

 ##### B5: Describe the sequence of events when lock_release() is called on a lock that a higher-priority thread is waiting for.